-Systemic Lupus Erythematosus (SLE) clinical trials are complex.
-To date, three compounds have been approved for this condition.
-There remains some controversy related to which outcome measures and endpoints are best used for SLE trial design.
-Unmet needs include residual disease activity, frequent flares, glucocorticoid toxicity, comorbidities and organ damage with low daily quality of life.
-In this review we provide an overview of the current assessments and endpoints frequently used in SLE clinical trials to obtain an optimal evaluation of outcomes, monitor patients and assess responses to new drugs being developed.
+Systemic Lupus Erythematosus (SLE) clinical trials are inherently complex, and several outcome measures and endpoints can be used in trial design.1 To date, three compounds have been approved for SLE.
+Unmet medical needs include residual disease activity, frequent flares, glucocorticoid toxicity, comorbidities and organ damage with low daily quality of life.2 In this review, we provide an overview of the current assessments and endpoints frequently used in SLE clinical trials to obtain an optimal evaluation of outcomes, monitor patients and assess responses to new drugs being developed.